bergkvist/videoid/README.md

 $ VERBOSE=true ./bin/main.exe ZTHsrEG5jhA M_KWGJw6R24

 OpenCV version   : 4.1.0
-HASH_SIZE        : 32   (This is means the images will be resized to 32x32)
+HASH_SIZE        : 32   (This means the images/frames will be resized to 32x32)
 WINDOW_SIZE      : 120  (This is used for computing rolling average and rolling std) MIN_MATCH_LENGTH : 1    (in seconds.
 A match must last longer than this)